 The cottage sits in a row of cottages in the village of Lesbury.
 The village bowling green sits to the rear of the cottage and the village pub sits nearby.

-Sitting in the picturesque hamlet of Lesbury, there is a village shop for essential provisions, and a gentle five minute stroll from the property will take guests to the charming Coach Inn for good hearty food and real ales in warm, ambient surroundings.
+Sitting in the picturesque hamlet of Lesbury, there is a village shop for essential provisions and a gentle five minute stroll from the property will take guests to the charming Coach Inn for good hearty food and real ales in warm, ambient surroundings (please note that the pub is currently closed at the moment - call to check status if this is essential to your stay).

 The property is incredibly well placed, sitting just off the main A1 which runs right through the Northumberland coast.
 The nearby railway station at Alnmouth (0.5 miles) links to the main East Coast rail line, providing easy access from Edinburgh and the North, or from Newcastle and beyond from the South.
 Pick-ups can be arranged from the train station if required.